barryanders/grav-plugin-blackhole/README.md

 #### Options

 - **Output URL** `--output-url` or `-d`
-  Set the URL of your static site.
+  The URL of your static site.
 This determines the domain used in the absolute path of your links.

   ```bash
   --output-url https://website.com
   ```

 - **Output Path** `--output-path` or `-p`
-  Set the directory to which your static site will be written (relative to Grav root).
+  The directory to which your static site will be written (relative to Grav root).

   ```bash
   --output-path ../build